Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 exists for it that is written in Rust.

 #subsubsubsection("GNOME")
-In GNOME, it is possible to change keyboard layouts with gsettings or dconf.
+In GNOME, it is possible to change keyboard layouts with gsettings or DConf.
-There are other tools like gconf, but they are replaced by dconf.
+There are other tools like gconf, but they are replaced by DConf.

-GSettings is a high-level API for application settings and serves as a front end to dconf.
+GSettings is a high-level API for application settings and serves as a front end to DConf.
 The command line tool gsettings (not to be confused with GSettings) can be used to access the GSettings API @gsettings.
 Another possibility is to use GIO, which is a library that provides multiple general purpose functionality such as bindings to the GSettings API among others @gio.
-Because GIO is a dependency of gtk4, it can already be used from the code without any further setup.
+Because GIO is a dependency of GTK4, it can already be used from the code without any further setup.
 The advantage of using GIO instead of gsettings is that it can validate input and log error messages if something does not work.
 Another advantage is that gsettings returns a string that needs to be manually parsed with Regex or similar.
 GIO on the other hand returns a Variant object that can be casted into the desired type as long as it's correct.

-Dconf serves as a low-level configuration system for gsettings that stores key-based configuration details in a single compact binary format database
+DConf serves as a low-level configuration system for gsettings that stores key-based configuration details in a single compact binary format database
 @dconf.
-Because gsettings is a layer for dconf, the keyboard plugin directly uses dconf for setting the keyboard layouts.
-Combined with the dconf crate, which provides Rust bindings to dconf, the plugin can read the keyboard layouts
+Because gsettings is a layer for DConf, the keyboard plugin directly uses DConf for setting the keyboard layouts.
+Combined with the DConf crate, which provides Rust bindings to DConf, the plugin can read the keyboard layouts
 @dconf_rs.
 This returns a string that needs to be parsed to get the keyboard layout and variant, which can be done with a simple regex.